pablodecm/phd_thesis/src/102_chapter_2.md

 LINAC2 beam line and increases their energy to 1.4 GeV using four superimposed synchroton rings.
 Promply after, the Proton Synchrotron (PS) further splits and boosts the energy of proton bunches to 25 GeV.
-The penultimate step in the chain is the Super Proton Synchrotron (SPS) which accelerates the proton bunches to 450 GeV and injects them in opposite direction in the LHC ring.
+The penultimate step of the chain is the Super Proton Synchrotron (SPS) which accelerates the proton bunches to 450 GeV and injects them in opposite directions in the LHC ring.

+The main LHC machine is composed by two adjacent proton beam lines (also referred as beam pipes) kept at an ultra-high vacuum ($10^{-10}-10^{-11} \textrm{mbar}$), in order to reduce the likelihood of spurious collisions of the highly-boosted hadrons with gas molecules.
+The proton trajectories are bended around the ring using a total of 1232 super-conducting dipole electromagnets, each 15 m long and kept at a temperature of 1.9 K using superfluid helium, capable of providing very strong magnetic fields (up to 8.3 T for a 11850 A current).